 Each of us has our own opinions, feelings, and experiences.
 The authors call this combination of thoughts and feelings “a pool of meaning”.
 Naturally, the pools of meanings of two different people will not be the same.
-When it comes to crucial conversations, the best thing to do is to add your meaning to the shared pool – in other words, ensure that all ideas are expressed and heard, no matter how controversial they are.
+When it comes to crucial conversations, the best thing to do is to add your meaning to the shared pool – in other words, ensure that all ideas are expressed and heard.

 Adding to the shared pool of meaning has two benefits: firstly, it helps to gather more information and make a better choice; secondly, when people withhold meaning from each other, they can make a huge mistake – and make it collectively, which means everyone will be held responsible.